 Scribd's publishing platform is great for making your work available to a large online audience, but Scribd is not an editor.
 There's no way to edit a document's contents once its been uploaded.
 You can, however, make changes to a document locally and upload the changed document as a new revision.
 The new revision will replace the old copy while retaining the document's statistics and comments, and the document's URL will remain the same.

 First you'll need to edit your original document on your computer.
 The choice is up to you whether to save your changes using a new file name or overwrite the existing file; the name of the file you upload here won't affect the document on Scribd.
 When you're ready to upload the revised file, open the document's properties page on Scribd.
 Click the Revisions tab.
 If you have never uploaded a revision to the document then you'll see, "There are no revisions available."
 Click the Publish a new revision of this document link.

 You'll see a screen similar to the following.
-Click Choose File and locate the updated copy of the file on your computer.
-(In Windows, the button is labeled Browse.)
+Click Browse and locate the updated copy of the file on your computer.

-Click the Publish button to complete the upload of your revision.
+Click the Upload button to complete the upload of your revision.